outofcoffee/slack-gateway/README.md

 ## Getting started

-If you'd like to run Slack Bootstrap yourself as a Docker container, you can do the following:
+If you'd like to run Slack Gateway yourself as a Docker container, you can do the following:

     docker run -d \
         --env SLACK_USER_TOKEN="CHANGEME" \
         --env SLACK_CHANNEL_MEMBERS="jsmith,mjones" \
         --publish 8080:8080 \
-        outofcoffee/slack-bootstrap
+        outofcoffee/slack-gateway

 > Note: See the _Environment variables_ section for the available configuration settings.